nhsengland/privfp-experiments/docs/example_experiments/experiment_1.md

 Currently, the first instance of an entity in the medical note is the one used for one hot encoding.
 This has some issues.
 For example, we know that "NHS Number:" is often extracted as the "nhs number" entity.
 As this will often appear before the NHS number in medical notes, it is used instead of the true NHS number when we one-hot-encode the data.
 This issue is something we are aware of, and we have done various research on other methods of standardisation.

+One simple fix would be to ensure the NHS Number entitity contains numbers, or does not contain the string "NHS Number".

 ## Uniqueness of Standardised Entity Values

 Once we have tabular data, we can start exploring the privacy risk of our data.
 We do this by estimating the uniqueness of each data point.
 The more unique the data, the more identifiable the individual is likely to be.